Gordon999/PI_LCD_MP3_player/README.md

 Rotating the SELECT rotary encoder whilst playing will select the NEXT / PREVIOUS Track / Radio Station.

 Selecting ALBUM MODE will play the selected ALBUM and then stop.
+Setting SLEEP ON in ALBUM MODE will set the sleep timer to the length of the album.

+BOOT MODES are STOPPED, MP3 PLAY or RADIO.

 ## Front Panel